stsolovey/Yandex-Mail-Selenium/README.md

 ### How to use?

 Written with python.
-Download, look into requirements.txt and use as you wish.
+Download, look into requirements.txt and use it as you wish.

 ### Project objective